-Ruqayya Yasmine Khan joined CGU’s Department of Religion in 2013 as the Mohannad Malas Chair of Islamic Studies in Claremont Graduate University’s Religion Department.
-Khan’s research interests include Arabic literary studies (both medieval and modern), Quranic studies, feminist theologies in Islam, Islam and the environment, and the digital age and religion.
-Khan’s more recent scholarly interests include late antiquity and Islam, origins of Islam, early Arabic literatures, and cultures of Umayyad Damascus and Abbasid Baghdad.
-She teaches courses on Islam, the Qur’an at CGU.
+Ruqayya Yasmine Khan joined CGU’s Department of Religion in 2013 as the Mohannad Malas Chair of the MA Program in Islamic Studies.
+Khan’s research interests embrace Arabic literary studies (both medieval and modern), Qur’anic studies, women and gender studies, and the digital age and religion.
+Khan’s more recent scholarly interests include late antiquity and Islam, origins of Islam, and the literary cultures of Umayyad Damascus and Abbasid Baghdad.
+She teaches seminars on Islam, women and gender, and the Qur’an at CGU.
 She is also the faculty coordinator for the Critical Comparative Scriptures Doctoral Program in CGU’s Department of Religion.